|

 some have imagined that the Rahab of the Bible is also a divine personality,

-and that Job and others have either simply appropriated the pagan myth as their
+and that Job and others have either appropriated the pagan myth as their

-own, or at least adopted its language as commonly understood, or perhaps are using
+own, or at least adopted its language as commonly understood.
+Another explanation is that they were using

 according to this interpretation, proclaims that it was YHWH (and not Baal) who